-- Specific details to make better data-driven business decisions, and optimizing investments.
+- Specific details to make better data-driven business decisions, and optimize investments.

-The 2022 Observability Forecast found that nearly half of the 1,600+ respondents cited the increased focus on security, governance, risk, and compliance as the main trend driving observability needs for their organization.
-Other drivers included development of cloud-native application architectures (frontend), increased focus on customer experience management, and migration to a multiple-cloud environment (backend).
+Other drivers included the development of cloud-native application architectures (frontend), increased focus on customer experience management, and migration to a multiple-cloud environment (backend).

 SREs and IT Operations teams are in charge of keeping complex systems—the apps that people rely on every day—up and running.
 But observability is everyone’s concern throughout the software development lifecycle.